 During my first Sri Lanka journey, I’ve done so much wrong.
 I haven’t done any research on culture, people and nature and ended up returning quite disappointed on some essential things.
 I want you to enjoy the country and avoid the mistakes I’ve made and therefore talked to travel expert Tekla from Fairaway about sustainable travel in Sri Lanka and how to be a responsible traveler.
 We’ve discussed my 5 most important questions.

-The term sustainable travel has been appearing only since the early 2000 and has been gaining importance since then.
+The term sustainable travel has been appearing only since early 2000 and has been gaining importance since then.
 More and more people are looking for ways to be a responsible traveler and tour operators focus on ways to travel green.
 But what exactly means sustainable travel?
-It means traveling in a way which doesn’t harm the nature, reduces the negative impacts to a minimum and is beneficial to the locals.
+It means traveling in a way that doesn’t harm nature, reduces the negative impacts to a minimum and is beneficial to the locals.
 Who travels green is interested in experiencing the local nature and adapts to the culture.
 Sustainable travel does not only cover environmental and economic factors, but also the cultural aspects.

 These are some easy to follow tips on how you can travel sustainably in Sri Lanka and act responsibly:

 Visit of National Parks